lipusik/monitoring/README.md

 docker stack deploy -c docker-compose.yml monitoring
 ```

-*After this you should initialize docker swarm
+*Before this command you should initialize docker swarm